hotosm/hotosm-website/_product-pages/drone-tasking-manager.markdown

   Image: "/uploads/drone-tm-main.png"
 Block 1:
   Section: What is it?
-  Header: A user-friendly, inclusive application suite enabling anyone with access
-    to a drone, even an inexpensive consumer or DIY drone, to contribute easily and effectively to a global free and open aerial imagery repository.
+  Header: "A user-friendly, inclusive application suite enabling anyone with access to a drone, even an inexpensive consumer or DIY drone, to contribute easily and effectively to a global free and open aerial imagery repository."
-  Text: 'Local people with low-cost, consumer-type drones can choose areas to fly
-    and receive flight plans that automate precision aerial imagery collection missions, seamlessly combining the efforts of multiple operators into high­quality coverage of 2D and 3D imagery. '
+  Text: "Local people with low-cost, consumer-type drones can choose areas to fly and receive flight plans that automate precision aerial imagery collection missions, seamlessly combining the efforts of multiple operators into high­quality coverage of 2D and 3D imagery. "
   Image: https://cdn.hotosm.org/website/open-source.png
   Tools:
   - Name: Learn More